aldum/learnyouanelm.github.io/pages/02-starting-out.md

 If a function takes two parameters, we can also call it as an infix function by surrounding it with backticks.
-For instance, the `rem` function takes two integers and does gives the remainder when you divide the first by the second.
+For instance, the `rem` function takes two integers and gives the remainder when you divide the first by the second.
 Doing `rem 92 10` results in a 2.
 But when we call it like that, there may be some confusion as to which number is doing the division and which one